Ortho Questions

 Dear Dr. S.,

-My son’s orthodontist says that it appears that her mouth is simply too small for her permanent teeth, which is why the orthodontist is recommending we remove some a couple permanent teeth to make room for braces to help the remaining teeth find the right location.
+My son’s orthodontist says that it appears that his mouth is simply too small for his permanent teeth, which is why the orthodontist is recommending we remove some a couple permanent teeth to make room for braces to help the remaining teeth find the right location.
 Removing permanent teeth sounds like a big step to me.
 What should we do?

 Sincerely,